Spring Batch is a framework that helps you to write robust batch jobs that are an essential part of every enterprise application.

 A Spring Batch job isn’t very useful if it doesn’t write its output data to somewhere.
 These tutorials help you write the output data of your Spring Batch job to a file system or a database:

-- Spring Batch Tutorial: Writing Information to a File describes how you can write the output data of your Spring Batch job to CSV and XML files.
+- Spring Batch Tutorial: Writing Information to a CSV File describes how you can write the output data of your Spring Batch job to a CSV file.

 - Spring Batch Tutorial: Writing Information to a Database With JDBC describes how you can write the output data of your Spring Batch job to a relational database by using JDBC.